 In recent years, the PRC economy has experienced periods of rapid expansion and highly fluctuating rates of inflation.
-During the past ten years, the rate of inflation in China has been as high as 5.9% and as low as -0.7%.
-While inflation has slowed in recent years with a moderate rate of 1.6% recorded in 2017, it is uncertain when the general price level may increase or decrease sharply in the future.
+According to the National Bureau of Statistics of China, the year-over-year percent changes in the consumer price index for December 2018 and 2019 were increases of 1.9% and 4.5%, respectively.
+Although we have not been materially affected by inflation in the past, we may be affected if PRC experiences higher rates of inflation in the future.
+It is uncertain when the general price level may increase or decrease sharply in the future.
 Moreover, the significant economic growth in China has resulted in a general increase in labor costs and shortage of low-cost labor.
 Inflation may cause our production cost to continue to increase.
 If we are unable to pass on the increase in production cost to our customers, we may suffer a decrease in profitability and a loss of customers and our results of operations could be materially and adversely affected.